HomeOnMars/projektoOmnijo/OmniCentro.md

 Actually, from an outsider perspective, Omnijo's response was almost perfect.
 <span style="color:Silver">Serena</span> was even able to take the chance
-to re-nationalize many of the private companies in her country - from public transportation to infrastructures and manufacturing industries - effectively buying out her own country.
+to re-nationalize many of the private companies in her country - from public transportation, to utilities, banks, manufacturing industries and more - effectively buying out her own country.

 [^Historio-RdO-Recesio]: This time the recession was triggered by